roman-milk/roman-milk.github.io/the-taboo-folder.md

+===

- ****** The Taboo Folder ****** bygeronimo_appleby© Carl made doubly sure he'd hidden the folder before powering down the computer.
+Carl made doubly sure he'd hidden the folder before powering down the computer.
 The fright he'd had still hadn't completely worn off, but his mother's demeanour in the several days since the incident convinced him his secret was safe.
 The screen went blank and Carl slid the chair back on its casters, the seat swivelling beneath him as he turned towards the door.

  He met his mother on the landing just as she broached the top riser on the stairs.